mimiMonads/vixeny/ReadMe.md

     }
 ```

-## Coming soon
+## Upcoming Features

-- wild cards
+- Wild cards
-- signer and verifier
+- Signer and Verifier

 ## Q&A

-- **Why is Node.js not supported?**
+- **Why doesn't Vixeny support Node.js?**

-  - The Node.js server does not support the Response and Request utilized by Vixeny.
+  Node.js is not supported due to its incompatibility with the Response and Request methods used by Vix

+eny.

-- **Why is Vixeny so fast?**
+- **What makes Vixeny so fast?**

- - ***Efficient Function Resolution:*** Vixeny leverages unique tools, "Atlas" and "Solver," streamlining function execution.
-Using set and category theory principles, it smartly composes functions in the same execution context as the caller.
-This approach enhances function resolution speed significantly.
+  - **Efficient Function Resolution:** Vixeny uses proprietary tools "Atlas" and "Solver" to streamline function execution.
+By applying set and category theory, functions are smartly composed in the caller's execution context, enhancing speed.

- - ***Stack-Savvy Memory Management:*** By utilizing stack memory, exploiting symmetry, and restricting itself to primitives, Vixeny achieves optimized memory management.
-It mitigates heap usage, promoting swift stack operations and ensuring data immutability.
-This memory strategy further amplifies Vixeny's speed.
+  - **Optimized Memory Management:** Vixeny optimizes memory by using stack memory, symmetry, and primitives.
+This minimizes heap usage, ensures data immutability, and speeds up operations.

- - ***No Looping nor Named Recursion:*** Vixeny capitalizes on the symmetrical properties of sets and categories, negating the need for looping or recursion (inside of the return function and uses Y combinator (fix point) due the lack of context to set up some functions).
-By inferring results for equivalent paths (or the lack of them) in the code or data, it eradicates redundancy and unnecessary computation, contributing to its superior efficiency.
+  - **No Looping or Named Recursion:** Leveraging the symmetrical properties of sets and categories, Vixeny eliminates the need for looping or recursion in the return function.
+This reduces redundancy and unnecessary computation.

- - ***JIT Compiler Optimizations:*** By resolving everything simultaneously without a context, Vixeny creates a unique environment that encourages the JIT compiler to compile the code in a particular manner (this is a simplification that does not do justice to what really happens).
-This strategy provides the JIT compiler with more opportunities to identify and (hopefully) apply optimizations.
-The primary motivation behind this technique is to manipulate the JIT compiler into parsing and compiling all elements concurrently.
-This approach is instrumental in further enhancing the performance and speed of Vixeny.
+  - **JIT Compiler Enhancements:** Vixeny encourages the JIT compiler to compile code in a specific way by resolving all elements simultaneously.
+This strategy allows the JIT compiler to identify and apply optimizations, thus enhancing performance.

-and there are more things like the optimization of the functions given from the user, but it will not be covered...
+Additional optimizations such as user-provided function optimization are also applied but aren't detailed here.

-Vixeny is not just a tool; it's a tribute to the power and potential of functional programming.
-It is the culmination of over 1,000 hours of research and meticulous design testing, dedicated to unraveling and exploiting the inherent strengths of functional programming.
-Vixeny showcases how the principles of function composition, immutability, combinators and leveraging set and category theory can lead to a system with robust efficiency, speed, and remarkable memory management.
-It's an ode to the beauty of functional programming that pushes its boundaries, transforms theory into practice, and encourages us all to envision new possibilities.
-To every functional programmer out there, Vixeny is a testament to your craft, an embodiment of your work's potential.
+Vixeny is more than a tool; it's a testament to the power of functional programming.
+With over 1,000 hours of research and meticulous design testing, it showcases the efficiency, speed, and memory management that functional programming can provide.
+Vixeny pushes boundaries, transforms theory into practice, and opens up new possibilities.
+To all functional programmers, Vixeny salutes your craft.

-If you have any more questions, don't hesitate to ask and post a good issue!
+For further inquiries, please feel free to post an issue on our repository!

 ## License